HaneAni/Chess-SDL2-master/README.md

 * Alpha-beta algorithm.

 Edit mode:
-* left and right -> select the piece.
+* Left and right -> select the piece.
-* up and down -> select the color.
+* Up and down -> select the color.
-* click -> place the piece.
+* Click -> place the piece.
-* enter -> done, start a pvp mode after editing the piece positions.
+* Enter -> done, start a pvp mode after editing the piece positions.

 Save: Save the current chess board state.